fij/btup/README.md

 (1) 50%: `short conversation` (oral exam) checking general understanding

-(2) 50%: (2a) either a `python coding` project that must contain: problem description, definitions and derivations, clean code with function(s), plotting, conclusions, or (2b) or a `presentation` that must contain: intro, concepts, mathematical description, example calculation, summary
+(2) 50%: either (2a) a `python coding` project that must contain: problem description, definitions and derivations, clean code with function(s), plotting, conclusions, or (2b) a `presentation` that must contain: intro, concepts, mathematical description, example calculation, summary

 `(D) How to use these jupyter notebooks on your computer:`